Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 where $\rho$ now denotes the multi-qubit state of the machine.

-For simplicity we use here the so-called \emph{reset model} (see e.g. \cite{Linden_2010}) in which the dissipators take the simple form
+\chg{The main assumption which we are going to use in this work is local \emph{detailed balance} which, in our current context, means that \emph{local} thermal states are the fixed point of each dissipator, i.e.

-where $\gamma_{k}$ is the coupling, which corresponds to the probability that qubit $k$ thermalizes with its bath.
-Note that $\Tr_k[\rho] \ot \tau(\beta_k)$ represents the multi-qubit state after such a thermalization event.
-This model can be vieweed as a collisional process, where in each instant of time the qubit has a certain probability to collision with a thermal qubit from the bath.
+This condition is well justified when the couplings in $H_{\rm int}$ are sufficiently weak~\cite{hofer2017markovian}.
+A quantity relevant to our analysis is the heat current \chg{released from the qubit to the heat bath in this process.
+This is given by } We note that in certain cases, a qubit of the machine will be coupled to two different baths, in general at different temperatures.
+In this case, the total dissipators for the qubit is simply obtained by summing the dissipators with respect to each bath.
+In turn, this implies that the total heat current is the sum of the heat currents with respect to each bath.

-A quantity relevant to our analysis is the heat current released in this process.
-This is given by
+} \chg{Although our key qualitative findings only require the detailed balance condition, introducing a specific thermalization model would allow us to support our results with numerical evidence.
+To keep the presentation simple} we will use the so-called \emph{reset model} (see e.g. \cite{Linden_2010}) in which the dissipators take the simple form $\mathcal{L}^{(k)}[\rho] = \gamma_{k} \left(\Tr_k[\rho] \ot \tau(\beta_k) -\rho \right)$, \chg{where $\Tr_k[\cdot]$ denotes the partial trace over qubit $k$} and $\gamma_{k}$ is the coupling, which corresponds to the probability that qubit $k$ thermalizes with its bath. \chg{We assume that all systems are labelled, and no relevance is given to the order of the tensor product.} Note that $\Tr_k[\rho] \ot \tau_{\chg{k}}(\beta_k)$ represents the multi-qubit state after \chg{a full} thermalization event.
+This model can be viewed as a collisional process, where in each instant of time the qubit has a certain probability to collision with a thermal qubit from the bath.
+Within this model the heat current from Eq. \eqref{eq:reset} is given by

 where $p_k$ is the probability that the qubit connected to the bath is in an excited state.
 We note that in certain cases, a qubit of the machine will be coupled to two different baths, in general at different temperatures.
 In this case, the total dissipators for the qubit is simply obtained by summing the dissipators with respect to each bath.
 In turn, this implies that the total heat current is the sum of the heat currents with respect to each bath.